Written by Tenley Haraldson. Reviewed by Cleaning Expert Sean Busch.

-When washing microfiber cloths, avoid bleach, fabric softener, and powdered detergent (the granules can lodge in the fibers of your towels).
-Choose a Natural Laundry Detergent that’s gentle, effective, fragrance-free, and leaves no residue.
-Because microfiber is so absorbent, an extra rinse cycle is also a great idea.
+Avoid bleach, fabric softener, and powdered detergent (the granules can lodge in the fibers).
+Choose a Natural Laundry Detergent that’s gentle, effective, fragrance-free, and leaves zero residue behind.
+We recommend an extra rinse cycle simply because microfiber is so absorbent.

 3. Dry Gently

 Use the delicate setting on your dryer and remove towels when they are still slightly damp.
 Allow them to air-dry before using.

 Pro Tip: Clean your lint trap to keep fibers from cycling back into your dryer.

 We've Engineered the Best Microfiber Towels for Cleaning

 Get the most out of your microfiber cloth by choosing one that’s been developed for the most "seamless" cleaning experience.